duongkhanhk29/Norm_differentiation/README.md

 ## Description

-This repository contains the data and code used to replicate the results from the research on intergenerational mobility, based on the Global Database on Intergenerational Mobility (GDIM 2023).
-The core analysis code is provided in the **R Markdown** file **Mobility_GDIM_13_Mar.RMD**, which can be used to reproduce the results of the study.
+This repository contains the data and code used to replicate the results from the research on norm differentiation, based on the European Social Survey (Round 9).
+The core analysis code is provided in the **R Markdown** file **Fairness_sensitivity - final.RMD**, which can be used to reproduce the results of the study.

 The repository includes the following files:

-- **Mobility_GDIM_13_Mar.RMD**: Main R Markdown file for replication.
+- **Fairness_sensitivity - final.RMD**: Main R Markdown file for replication.
-- **Mobility_GDIM_13_Mar - sensitive.RMD**: Script for robustness checks, to be used for alternative specifications.
+- **ESS9_subset.csv**: Original and processed data file for analysis (which has been subsetted for chosen variables).
-- **GDIM_2023_03**: Original and processed data files for analysis.
+- **country.csv**: List of countries in the study
-- **GDIM_Description_2023_03**: Data description.
+- **external.xlsx**: Cultural Tightness-Looseness Index for external validity checks

 The country names in the dataset are shortened for data visualization.
 For replication, ensure all data and code are in the same folder.

 ### Data and Code Availability Statement

-This package uses data derived from the Global Database on Intergenerational Mobility (GDIM 2023).
+This package uses data derived from the European Social Survey (Round 9).
 For full details on the database, please cite the following source:

-**van der Weide, Roy; Lakner, Christoph; Mahler, Daniel Gerszon; Narayan, Ambar; Ramasubbaiah, Rakesh.
-2023.
-Intergenerational mobility around the world: A new database.
-Journal of Development Economics, Vol 166.
-[DOI](https://doi.org/10.1016/j.jdeveco.2023.103167)**
+**European Social Survey European Research Infrastructure (ESS ERIC) (2023) ESS9 - integrated file, edition 3.2 [Data set].
+Sikt - Norwegian Agency for Shared Services in Education and Research. https://doi.org/10.21338/ess9e03_2.**

 To replicate the research, download the necessary data and place it in the same directory as the provided R Markdown scripts.
 Ensure all required R packages, as listed in the script, are installed.